tomsawyer0224/sklearn_classification/README.md

 - This is a personal project, for educational purposes only!
 - This project was built to train, tune the hyper-parameters, and validate many models on two datasets (handwritten, fashion mnist) with only one command line.
 # How to use:
-1. Clone project, cd into sklearn_classification.
+1. Clone this repo and cd into sklearn_classification.
 2. Install the requirements: pip install -q -r requirements.txt.
 3. To train the model, modify the config file in the "./configs/train" directory (for example, './configs/train/RidgeClassifier.yaml'), then run the below command:
     ```